GGP305/21794-SistemesActualsDeComputacio/1.2/A/README.md

 Caveats vs. real consensus (e.g., Raft/Paxos):
 - No leader election or strict log/term guarantees
 - No fault-tolerance beyond best-effort retries
-- Possibility of live-lock without randomness bounds (mitigated here by tiny value range)
+- Possibility of live-lock without randomness bounds (mitigated here by tiny value range + generous timeouts > 0.2s)

 This demo is educational and not a production consensus algorithm.

-## Run with Docker (recommended)
+## Run

 1. Build and launch the three agents: